laurado/donut-worry/README.md

 </ul>

 <h5>Introduction</h5>
-<p>Donut Worry is Launch Academy's premier destination for sharing and reviewing breakfast confections of all shapes and sizes.</p>
+<p>Donut Worry is Launch Academy's premier destination for sharing and reviewing breakfast confectionaries of all shapes and sizes.</p>

 <h5>Features</h5>
 <ul>